input-output-hk/cardano-tutorials/node-setup/tx.md

 1. We first want to calculate the necessary fees for this transaction.
-   In order to do this, we need the _protocol parameters_, which we can save to file `protocol.json` with
+   In order to do this, we need the _protocol parameters_, which we can save to file `protocol.json`
+   with:

         cardano-cli shelley query protocol-parameters \
             --testnet-magic 42 > protocol.json

    Out simple transaction will have one input (from `addr1`) and two outputs, 100 ada to `addr2` and the change back to `addr1`.
-We can calculate the fees with
+We can calculate the fees with:

         cardano-cli shelley transaction calculate-min-fee \
             --tx-in-count 1 \